 ing focuses on different ways to stimulate the clitoris during penetration.
 "While less than 20 percent of women experience orgasms during penetration without any clitoral stimulation [per the study above], about four times as many women say that clitoral stimulation during intercourse is either necessary for orgasm or makes their orgasms better," says Christiana von Hippel, ScD, former research scientist for OMGyes.

-3. Staying In
+3. Staying in

 This is all about applying wider, thicker pressure to the clitoris during penetration instead of poking at it, which can sometimes be a little too intense.
-To try it, someone can start rubbing the vulva with the tip of the finger, then the pad of the fingers, then to two or three fingers spread.
+To try it, someone can start rubbing the vulva with the tip of the finger, then the pad of the fingers, then two or three fingers spread.

 Put those kegels to work!
 Flexing is a penetration technique that involves squeezing the vaginal muscles as if to egg on an orgasm.
 And, heads up: Sometimes this can lead to an orgasm lasting longer.

 "This motion with the vulva can lead to a slow-build orgasm," says Dr. Allison.
 "Flexing your kegels also strengthens them, which has been shown to lead to more pleasurable sex and stronger orgasms."

 This technique calls upon the G-spot, which OMGyes outlines as more of a region than a go-to pleasure button.
 The G-region is understood to be approximately a few inches deep on the front or top wall of the vagina, but instead of searching for a specific "spot," you want to stimulate the area until you feel something.
 A toy like Dame's Arc ($115) is perfectly curved to target the top wall and find what stirs someone.